fversepuy/toFullScreen.js/README.md

 coeff: 0.9, // by default the element will occupy the max it can (minus the margins), with respect to it's original ratio.
 But it you prefer it to be only, let's say 90%, just set the coeff to 0.9.
 The value should be between 0 and 1.
 Default is 1.

+# Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Code amazing things!
+4. When you are done, run "gulp" to export the minified version of toFullScreen.js
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

 ## Licensing

 Copyright © 2016 Francois Versepuy